 Quarantine, isolation and border controls throughout this year have had an impact on the work of our Frontier Services Buch Chaplains.
 But they’ve continued to find ways to reach out and connect with communities across Remote Australia.
-We chatted to Benjamin Quilliam and Peter Wait who work in the Centralian and Tennant Barkly regions of the Northern Territory about what’s changed in 2020.
+We chatted to Benjamin Quilliam and Peter Wait who work in the Centralian and Tennant Barkly regions of the Northern Territory about chaplaincy in the midst of Coronavirus.

 Can you tell us a little bit about what being a Bush Chaplain in your Remote Area involves?